Home Cooks Share How They Make Their Favourite Meatless Meals

 How did you come up with the recipe or where did you find it?

-Shockingly enough, the burger was love at first bite, and I'm a big fan of using English muffins as burger buns since one of my favourite restaurants used to do that for their menu items.
+Shockingly enough, the burger was love at first bite when I had it at a TJ sample station, and I'm a big fan of using English muffins as burger buns since one of my favourite restaurants (Roebling Tea Room, which has sadly closed) used to do that for their menu items.

 How often do you make this meal?